mentalisttraceur/python-compose/README.rst

       icompose = partial(compose, identity)

-* If you want or need to compose arguments in reverse order:
+* To compose arguments in reverse order:

   .. code:: python

       def rcompose(*functions):
           return compose(*reversed(functions))

-* When you need a regular function instead of a callable class instance (for example, when you want to define a method using ``compose``):
+* When you need a regular function instead of a callable class instance (for example, to use ``compose`` as a method):

   .. code:: python